sampuka/ircbutt/README.md

 # ircbutt
-Attempt to make a proper bot for Twitch that handles all types of messages, OO-style in C++ (no bulli)
+Attempt to make a proper bot for Twitch that handles all types of messages, OO-style in C++ (name subject to change)

 # Accumulated list of places where the documentation is missing or wrong
 <b>PRIVMSG with Tags:</b>